pengzhao-life/CarND-Capstone/README.md

 Then the distance between this color (r, g, b) and Red(255,0,0), Yellow(255,255,0), and Green(0,255,0) was computed respectively.
 It is considered as Red if the least distance is between it and (255,0,0).

+It has some problems when running with real world images.
+For future work, there are some improvements can be done:
+* re-train model with new images
+* add image preprocessing and augmentation
+* try different models

 ## Installation
 There are two options for installation as below.